awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Overview.ActiveSessions.md

 ## Average active sessions<a name="USER_PerfInsights.Overview.ActiveSessions.AAS"></a>

 An active session is a connection that has submitted work to the DB engine and is waiting for a response\.
 For example, if you submit a SQL query to the DB engine, the database session is active while the engine is processing the query\.

 To obtain the average active sessions, Performance Insights samples the number of sessions concurrently running a query\.
 The AAS is the total number of sessions divided by the total number of samples\.
 The following table shows 5 consecutive samples of a running query\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.Overview.ActiveSessions.html)

+In the preceding example, the DB load for the time interval is 2 AAS\.
+An increase in DB load means that, on average, more sessions are running on the database\.

 ## Average active executions<a name="USER_PerfInsights.Overview.ActiveSessions.AAE"></a>